nwtime/ntpwww/content/en/reflib/ptp.md

 This document explores their individual characteristics, accuracy expectations and interoperability possibilities.
 Following is a summary of the similarities and differences between the two protocols.

-<dt>Harware Timestamps</dt>
+Harware Timestamps

-NTP requires no hardware provisions to capture timestamps other than a typical Unix timer interrupt or counter/timer motherboard chip.
+: NTP requires no hardware provisions to capture timestamps other than a typical Unix timer interrupt or counter/timer motherboard chip.
 PTP normally includes hardware provisions in the servers, clients and switches to capture timestamps upon the passage of an Ethernet frame at the physical layer.
 Further information about timestamping for both NTP and PTP can be found in the white paper [Timestamp Capture Principles](/reflib/stamp).

-<dt>On-Wire Protocol</dt>
+On-Wire Protocol

-The PTP on-wire protocol operates primarily in a broadcast mode where a grandmaster provides synchronization to multiple clients sharing the same network.
+: The PTP on-wire protocol operates primarily in a broadcast mode where a grandmaster provides synchronization to multiple clients sharing the same network.
 Alternatively, the protocol can operate in a master/slave mode, where each client synchrhronizes to the grandmaster using a separate client/server message exchange.
 The NTP on-wire protocol can operate in broadcast, as well as master/slave, and symmetric modes where one or more primary servers provide synchronization to multiple clients on the same or different networks.
 This document is concerned primarily with broadcast configurations.
 Further information on NTP configurations can be found in the white paper [Analysis and Simulation of the NTP On-Wire Protocols](/reflib/onwire).

-<dt>Timescale</dt>
+Timescale

-The PTP timescale is defined in seconds and nanoseconds.
+: The PTP timescale is defined in seconds and nanoseconds.
 While the PTP specification defines no particular timescale and origin, the common assumption is that the POSIX timescale with origin 1 January 1970 is used, with or without leap seconds.
 The NTP timescale is defined in seconds and fraction with origin 1 January 1900, as described in the white paper [NTP Timestamp Calculations](/reflib/time).
 Discussion on UTC leap seconds is in the white paper [The NTP Timescale and Leap Seconds](/reflib/leap).
 Discussion on the extended NTP timescale and era considerations is in the white paper [The NTP Era and Era Numbering](/reflib/y2k).

-<dt>Accuracy Expectations</dt>
+Accuracy Expectations

-The accuracy expectations of PTP synchronized clocks is in the order of 100 ns determined primarily by the resolution and stability of a dedicated clock oscillator and counter.
+: The accuracy expectations of PTP synchronized clocks is in the order of 100 ns determined primarily by the resolution and stability of a dedicated clock oscillator and counter.
 The accuracy expectations of NTP vary widely, depending on the motherboard oscillator and counter.
 Typical results range from a few microseconds in PPS-assisted primary servers to tens of milliseconds in widely dispersed Internet networks.

-<dt>Network Overhead</dt>
+Network Overhead

-The network overhead in PTP networks is seldom an issue, as the update intervals are typically a few seconds over lightly loaded Ethernet LAN segments.
+: The network overhead in PTP networks is seldom an issue, as the update intervals are typically a few seconds over lightly loaded Ethernet LAN segments.
 The overhead in NTP networks is often of serious concern, as the network paths are often shared with demanding Internet applications including speech and video.
 In general, this requires update intervals in the range of one minute to several hours, depending on network characteristics and in some cases on network usage charges.

-<dt>Optimization Algorithms</dt>
+Optimization Algorithms

-Both PTP and NTP use crafted algorithms to improve accuracy and select among a possibly complex set of network paths.
+: Both PTP and NTP use crafted algorithms to improve accuracy and select among a possibly complex set of network paths.
 PTP uses the Best Master Clock (BMC) algorithm to select the optimal path to the grandmaster as a function of various quality measures, including hop count.
 NTP uses a suite of mitigation algorithms, including the filter, select, cluster and combine algorithms, which depend on Byzantine agreement and statistical clustering principles.

-<dt>Clock Discipline Algorithm</dt>
+Clock Discipline Algorithm

-The PTP specification defines no algorithms to compensate for offset and frequency errors in either the device or system clocks.
+: The PTP specification defines no algorithms to compensate for offset and frequency errors in either the device or system clocks.
 These algorithms are assumed to be implementation specific.
 The NTP specification defines a highly evolved, adaptive-parameter, hybrid phase-frequency lock loop.
 The discipline algorithm adjusts the system clock time and frequency in response to widely varying ambient conditions.

-<dt>Security</dt>
+Security

-Both NTP and PTP can provide message security in the form of symmetric key cryptography.
+: Both NTP and PTP can provide message security in the form of symmetric key cryptography.
 In addition, NTP can provide a variant of public key cryptography called Autokey <sup>[3](#myfootnote3)</sup>.
 Further information that applies in part to both PTP and NTP can be found in the white paper [NTP Security Analysis](/reflib/security).

 This document explores the technical issues implicit in the above.
 It characterizes PTP and NTP; in particular, the timestamp technology, on-wire protocol and discipline algorithms.
 It concludes with a discussion on NTP and PTP interoperability issues.